b-viguier/PhpFk/docs/index.md

 ## Basic: the `eval` approach
 [JsFuck](https://en.wikipedia.org/wiki/JSFuck) and [PhpFuck](https://github.com/splitline/PHPFuck) use the same concepts:
-* a way to create every possible strings
+* a way to create every possible string
 * a way to _execute_ a piece of code stored in a string.

 The [`eval`](https://www.php.net/manual/en/function.eval) function is a good start, but note that it will already count for 6 characters: